Yellow Lights Are Flashing for Tesla Inc (TSLA) Stock

 Execution Versus Potential for TSLA Stock

 Management cited production shortages in battery packs as a key problem.
 Those problems should be fixed in short order, as the company pointed out that the packs are “made using new technologies on new production lines.”
+On Wednesday, TSLA stock gave back another 7% after Goldman Sachs analyst David Tamberrino released his bearish outlook, setting the price target for Tesla stock to $180.

 But, the modest miss is another reminder that Tesla’s execution has traditionally been somewhat unimpressive.
 Forgotten amid the 100%+ gains in Tesla stock is the fact that company missed production guidance in 2016.
 And, the 22K shipments in Q2 means the company barely matched its first-half projections of 47,000-50,000 vehicles.